Alpha is the fourth User Centred Design (UCD) phase and the second of the delivery phases.

-How long does Alpha last?
+How long does the Alpha phase last?

 Typically, Alpha takes five weeks.

-It is best if the existing Discovery team continue to work on Alpha - keeping with the existing empathy, context and momentum within the team.
+It is best if the existing Discovery team continue to work on Alpha - keeping the existing empathy, context and momentum within the team.
 See Building a UCD Team to obtain the resources required for this phase.